 What is the process for decrees?

 The Scottish courts will serve a Charge for Payment on the debtor.
 This is a formal demand for payment served by a sheriff officer (a Scottish bailiff).
 This gives the debtor 14 days to pay the debt.
 If payment is not made within 14 days then the creditor can enforce the decree using a variety of enforcement methods.
 The enforcement of debt following court action is called diligence.

 Methods of diligence include:

-Bank arrestment (the freezing of funds in your bank account)
+bank arrestment (ie the freezing of funds in your bank account)

 How can a claim be disputed?

-Paid in full within one calendar month of the date of decree
+paid in full within one calendar month of the date of the decree

 You can apply for the Register to be updated by sending the original documents and proof of payment to the Registry Trust.